 On 7/7/77, Kathie came to Texas, and has been a proud Texan ever since.
 She met Tom Glass, an Aggie and native of Odessa, at a Texas Libertarian Party state convention in 1981, and they had their first date at a national convention in Denver.
 They married and raised their two children in Houston.
 Their daughter is a Rice graduate and an attorney.
 Like his father, their son graduated from Texas A&M with a chemical engineering degree, and works in that field.
 Tom and Kathie have a small ranch in Lee County.

 Kathie was the Libertarian nominee for governor in 2010.
 She ran an active, statewide campaign, and participated in the gubernatorial debates.
-Click here to see that debate.
 The AP said about the debate, "Kathie Glass seemed to steal the show."
 In 1982, Kathie’s race for attorney general on the Libertarian ticket was well received by Libertarians and non-Libertarians alike.
-Click here to see her debate in that race.

 Dedicated to Texas, America, liberty, and the Constitution, Kathie believes that all of those are under attack by an increasingly tyrannical federal government and that the only entity powerful enough to resist this federal tyranny and force a return to Constitution governance -- through nullification of unconstitutional federal acts -- is TEXAS.
 Kathie wants to be the 48th governor of Texas -- and its first Libertarian governor -- to lead the fight for our liberty and Texas sovereignty under our Texas and federal constitutions.